gerritjandebruin/temporal-link-prediction/README.md

 The current scope is to apply explainable, scalable, temporal features to a set of 31 temporal networks.
 Most networks are imported from http://konect.cc/ or http://snap.stanford.edu.

+For the Code Refinery Workshop, please have a look at [this folder](./tlp), as it contains pure Python code (no notebooks) and this code is used all-over the repository.

 Disclaimer:
 - I work on my own in this project, so no real collaboration.